 The College has a zero tolerance for any act of reprisal or retaliation against any employee who, in good faith, reports any purported violation of College policy and/or law, or cooperates or participates in the College's investigation resolution process.
-If an employee believes retaliation has occurred, the employee should immediately contact the Director of Human Resources or any member of the Cabinet.
-Please see also the College's Prohibition Against Unlawful Conduct, Discrimination, Harassment & Retaliation Policy, page 5.
+If an employee believes retaliation has occurred, the employee should immediately contact the AVP for Human Resources or any member of the Cabinet.
+Please see also the College's Prohibition of Improper Conduct, Bias, Discrimination, Harassment & Retaliation Policy, page 5.